Buffalo woman charged with murder in her grandmother's death

 An 18-month investigation into the shooting death of a 90-year-old Buffalo woman has ended with her granddaughter's arraignment on a second-degree murder charge.

-The indictment against Jamien L. Harris of Buffalo was unsealed Monday morning in State Supreme Court, according to a spokeswoman for the Erie County District Attorney's Office.
-WGRZ was first to report the arraignment.
+The indictment against Jamien L. Harris of Buffalo was unsealed Monday in State Supreme Court, according to the Erie County District Attorney's Office.

+Harris, 41, is charged in the killing of her grandmother, Catherine Jones.

 People are also reading…